BishoySedra/Mini_InstaPay_Frontend/README.md

 * Profile Management: Update personal information, contact details, and security preferences.
 * Account Analytics: View detailed usage statistics, spending patterns, and account activity metrics.

+## ✨ Admin Features

+* User Management: Complete oversight of user accounts with the ability to view and manage all registered users.
+* Transaction Monitoring: Access to all platform transactions with detailed audit trails.
+* Account Control: Authority to suspend user accounts in cases of suspicious activity or policy violations.
+* Transaction Control: Ability to halt or reverse suspicious transactions to maintain platform security.

 ## 🛠️ Tech Stack

 ### Frontend